phrohdoh/tsqlust/README.md

 ## Current State of Project

-> Currently the project only lexes and parses a query up to a WHERE statement
+> Currently the project only lexes and parses a basic query

 ## Usage